 - LLC Operating Agreements

-Illinois limited liability company operating agreements can be as structured, or as unstructured, as the members determine necessary.
+Operating agreement can be as structured, or as unstructured, as the members determine necessary.
 If you are the sole member, your operating agreement may not be as in-depth as those of a company with multiple members where defining parameters to memberships would be more essential and could alleviate any potential for misunderstandings.

 The State statutes, in this case, are pretty lax about what should be included in the operating agreement; however, the statutes do outline those items that must not be present in any operating agreement.

-Operating Agreements May Not:
+Operating Agreement May Not:

 - Restrict a right to information or access to records;